szymond44/NBA-over-under-model/METHODOLOGY.md

 ### 🔥 The chaos model (the reactant)

 * **Goal:** capturing volatility and modern meta-shifts.
-* **Data:** trains only on data since  2023/2024 season.
-This forces the model to take into account higher paced era of basketball (which was these 2 seaons)
+* **Data:** trains only on data since  1st January.
+It is an arbitrary date, however its main goal is to force the model to take into account higher paced era of basketball which happened in recent years.
 * **Hyperparameters:**
 * `learning_rate`: 0.05 (aggressive learning)
 * `max_depth`: 8 (deep trees to model complex, specific interactions)